-- Use everyday opportunities where you see instances of conflict to ask your childs thoughts and share your own eg TV, movies, books, at the shopping center, experiences the child tells you about.
+- Use everyday opportunities where you see instances of conflict to ask your child’s thoughts and share your own eg TV, movies, books, at the shops, experiences the child tells you about.

 - If you are concerned about escalation from fun play to aggression send a preventive message expressing concerns.

 - Convey expectations prior to other children visiting and problem solve solutions so you can get your need met for safety and your child can get her need met for fun.